![]() |

-So this study is a reminder of the spiritual battle that goes on around us, and one in which we are in.
+So this commentary and bible study is a reminder of the spiritual battle that goes on around us, and one in which we are in despite it not being visible to the natural eye.
 There are certainly lots of mysteries in this regard and not all answers are given.
 But this chapter still remains as a fascinating and unique glimpse behind the scenes in the spiritual realm.
-So let’s have a look.
+So let's have a look.

 A message of war…